 - Areas that heat up in a short amount of time, thus suggesting that a cold spot is being generated in another location nearby.
 Temperature isn’t generated, it fluctuates.

-Full Spectrum Lighting Video
+Infrared Lighting Video

 The Phasm Cam by Ghost Stop was used during your investigation for Infrared Lighting capture.
 Along with this amazing camera, a multiple of 24 infrared lights were used (four built into the camera and a separate Infrared Torch containing 20 lights).
 These were all used to illuminate your video frame with infrared lighting to insure that all possible anomalies can be caught.
 Your investigation may or may not have also used laser grids to accompany this camera to detect any motion.

 For orb anomalies, consider the following possibilities as you go through your full spectrum video:

 - Does the anomaly have the possibility of being an insect based on size, speed, shape?

 - Did the anomaly originate outside the frame?

 - Did the anomaly’s destination leave the frame?

 - Does the anomaly change speed or direction?

 Here is an example of a large anomaly found in the green laser grids: